-- Access commercial tax preparation and e-file services. - Download forms, instructions, and publications. - Order IRS products online.
+- Access commercial tax preparation and e-file services. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword.

-- Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Sign up to receive local and national tax news by email.
-DVD for Tax Products.
-You can order Pub.
-1796, IRS Federal Tax Products DVD, and obtain: - Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: An electronic research tool and finding aid. - Tax Law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system. • Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. • • - Toll-free and email technical support. • The DVD is released twice during the year. - - The first release will ship the beginning of January. - The final release will ship the beginning of March.
+View Internal Revenue Bulletins (IRBs) published in the last few . years.

+Sign up to receive local and national tax news by email.

+DVD of Tax Products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. • - Tax Law frequently asked questions. • - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 - Fill-in, print, and save features for most tax forms. • - Internal Revenue Bulletins. • - Toll-free and email technical support. . • - The DVD is released twice during the year. - The first release will ship the beginning of January. - The final release will ship the beginning of March.

-Purchase the DVD from National Technical Information Service at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll-free to buy the DVD for \$30 (plus a \$6 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll-free to purchase the DVD for \$30 (plus a \$6 handling fee).